bibashjaprel/Brute-Forcer/README.md

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-1.Fork the repository.
+1. Fork the repository.

-2.Create a new branch (git checkout -b feature/your-feature-name).
+2. Create a new branch (git checkout -b feature/your-feature-name).

-3.Make your changes.
+3. Make your changes.

-4.Commit your changes (git commit -am 'Add new feature').
+4. Commit your changes (git commit -am 'Add new feature').

-5.Push to the branch (git push origin feature/your-feature-name).
+5. Push to the branch (git push origin feature/your-feature-name).

-6.Create a new pull request.
+6. Create a new pull request.

 ### Wordlist
 The wordlist/ directory contains common directory names.
 You can customize the `common_directories.txt` file or add your own wordlist files for directory brute forcing.